Arthur Griffiths (businessman): Business career

-Griffiths began working in the front office of the Vancouver Canucks in 1981 at the age of 23 when the NHL franchise was controlled by his father, Frank Griffiths, Sr. He assumed full control of the team in 1988 and his father died in 1994, months before the team's run to the Stanley Cup Finals.
+Griffiths began working in the front office of the Vancouver Canucks in 1981 at the age of 23 when the NHL franchise was controlled by his father, Frank Griffiths, Sr. He assumed full control of the team in 1988 and his father died in 1994, months before the team's run to the Stanley Cup Final.
 In 1995, the Vancouver Grizzlies joined the NBA as an expansion team under Griffiths' ownership.
 On November 12, 1996, Griffiths sold his remaining interest in Orca Bay Sports and Entertainment, the entity that owned the Canucks and Grizzlies, to his Seattle business partner, billionaire John McCaw.

 Griffiths oversaw hospitality for Russian sportswear brand Bosco at the 2012 Summer Olympics in London and the 2014 Winter Olympics in Sochi.

 On February 26, 2019, Griffiths joined the Board of Directors and was appointed Chief Executive Officer of Vancouver-based cannabis company, World Farms Corp.